wlbr/feiertage/README.md

 # Feiertage
-Feiertage is a Go/Golang library for calculating German and Austrian holidays.
-It includes the calculation of the date of Easter and, more importantly, offers ways to retrieve public holidays for a state of Germany or
+Feiertage is a Go/Golang library for calculating German and Austrian bank holidays.
+It includes the calculation of the date of Easter and, more importantly, offers ways to retrieve public holidays for a state of Germany or Austria (=Bundesland).
-Austria (=Bundesland).

 The library is probably useful only for people realizing use cases with special requirements inside of Austria or Germany, such as shift schedules or capacity calculation.